Inflammatory responses and transcriptomic networks in diseases

 Our genetic approach was a first step toward a better understanding of the molecular and cell biological aspects of HIV-1 transmission between DCs and T lymphocytes, which is needed to evaluate the importance of this process in animal models and, eventually, in infected individuals.

--> HIV-1 as model of study for transfer of pathogens from DCs to T lymphocytes
+-> HIV-1 as a model of study for transfer of pathogens from DCs to T lymphocytes

 - Better understanding of molecular mechanisms linking Actin nucleation/stabilization, dendrites formation and control of endocytic mechanisms.